 Traveling Iceland without a car

 If you want to add an extra adventure to your trip to Iceland, you can choose not to rent a car.
 Who says you cannot travel to Iceland for cheap?

 Many people decide to travel to Iceland by bike, taking an Iceland hiking trip, backpacking or even hitchhiking.
 Iceland is a very safe country, so it is completely fine if you travel to Iceland with no car.

 However, you must bear in mind that traveling to Iceland solo exposes you to finding yourself in the middle of nowhere in a storm and having no shelter, so I recommend you check the weather frequently.

-On the other hand, other people prefer to travel to Iceland without a car and hire day trips from Reykjavik.
+On the other hand, other people prefer to travel to Iceland without a car, so you can hire some of the day trips from Reykjavik that I recommend you have a wonderful experience.
 With these excursions that I propose, I assure you that you can see the best of Iceland without the need of driving: